- This event has passed.

-Due to the COVID-19 outbreak, the Huntington Convention Center of Cleveland will be closed until further notice.
-At this time, Table for Two: Harriet Moore Ballard and Patricia Zinsmeister Parker will remain in place through December 2020.
-To allow viewers access to these magnificent works, a video tour of the exhibition will be created and released both on artistsarchives.org as well as on the Convention Center website.
+Due to the COVID-19 outbreak, the Huntington Convention Center of Cleveland will be closed until further notice and the show will be taken down on September 1, 2020.
+A video of the exhibition will be posted shortly.
 Stay tuned!

 Satellite Exhibition at The Cleveland Convention Center Art Gallery, 1 St. Clair Ave.
 NE., Cleveland (door is labeled Global Center for Health Innovation).
 The Gallery is located in the C2 Concourse Attendees can also enter the Gallery using the tunnel from the Huntington Self-Park Garage, located off of West Third Street (1141 West 3rd, Cleveland, OH 44114)

 The Huntington Convention Center is pleased to continue its partnership with The Artists Archives of the Western Reserve through 2019 and into the spring of 2020 In February, The Foundations show will be replaced with Table for Two: Harriet Moore Ballard and Patricia Zinsmeister Parker.